-It's A Sin is the new drama from Russell T Davies which is coming to Channel 4.
+It's A Sin is the new drama from Russell T Davies which is now on Channel 4.

 The new five-part series charts the joy and heartbreak of four friends during a decade in which everything changed.

 Penned by multi-BAFTA Award-winning writer Russell T Davies’ (Queer As Folk, A Very English Scandal, Years and Years, Doctor Who), the series was originally titled Boys.

 Watch It's A Sin on TV and online

 It has been confirmed the series will start on Friday, 22 January at 9PM on Channel 4.
 Episodes will air weekly on TV.

 Alternatively, the full series will be released to watch full on All 4 after the first episode airs on TV.